wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 **Captcha Sportica**
- - A healthy competitor and winning captcha that requires the user to enter the name of the sport practiced by the individual shown in the captcha.
+ - A winning captcha that requires the user to enter the name of the sport practiced by the individual shown in the captcha.